What is the cost of living in London?

 Westminster, in zone 1, is incredibly the council that has the lowest council tax in the city.
 I’ve been living in Hampstead for 11 years, If I move a 15 minute walk from my home, I would save more than £1,000 a year in Council tax!
 So many times I thought about it!

-The council tax guarantees neighbourhood services such as schools, elderly care, garbage collection, street care and more.
-In this case too it is difficult to talk about averages because each home is classified differently.
+The council tax guarantees neighborhood services such as schools, elderly care, garbage collection, street care, and more.
+In this case, too it is difficult to talk about averages because each home is classified differently.

 - a single could pay around £60-90 a month for a studio

 - a couple around £130-150 a month for 1 bedroom flat